cleo/connector-batchapi/README.md

 2. Install the connector in your Harmony:<br/>&bull; `Harmonyc -i connector-batchapi-0.9-RC1-distribution.zip`.
 3. Restart Harmony.
 4. Log back into the Harmony admin.
 From the Hosts tab add a new host:<br/>&bull; select `Connections`&rarr;`Generic`&rarr;`Generic BatchAPI`<br/>&bull; right-click `Clone and Activate`<br/>&bull; Click `Ok` and `Done`.
-5. Setup your new `BatchAPI` host:<br/>&bull; On the `BatchAPI` tab set the url (e.g. `https://localhost:6080`), User, Password and Working Directory.
+5. Setup your new `BatchAPI` host:<br/>&bull; On the `BatchAPI` tab set the Working Directory and create a profile in the Profiles table with a Url (e.g. `https://localhost:6080`), User and Password.
 The Working Directory is where result files are stored, and in a clustered setup must be shared between the Harmony servers in the cluster.
 6. Test your new connection:<br/>&bull; In the `send` action use the single command `PUT test.yaml`<br/>&bull; create a request file `test.yaml` as shown [below](#getting-started-test-file) in your outbox directory.<br/>&bull; Run the action.
 You should see a `test.results.yaml` file in your working directory.